 But there is another funny thing.
 K-1 income generated from an S Corp where you materially participate is considered non-passive income.
 It is not necessarily earned income and it is not passive income.
 It is something in between, but definitely without the Social Security and Medicare tax element.

-As an aside, expatriates, or expats for short, can exclude up to $104,100 for 2018 of earned income while working overseas.
-Many establish S corporations stateside for their contract gig- both the W-2 and K-1 income up to $104,100 are excluded from income tax.
+As an aside, expatriates, or expats for short, can exclude up to $126,500 (for the 2024 tax year) of earned income while working overseas.
+Many establish S corporations stateside for their contract gig- both the W-2 and K-1 income up to $126,500 are excluded from income tax.

-Therefore as a shareholder in an S corporation you will receive a K-1.
+Therefore, as a shareholder in an S corporation you will receive a K-1.
 How this income is labeled can change depending on your involvement.
 Material participation makes your K-1 income non-passive, otherwise it is passive income.
-As mentioned earlier, this changes the color of money.
+As mentioned earlier, this changes the color of money in certain tax applications.

 Where is this all leading to?
 Good question.

 More Net Investment Tax, Self-Rentals and S Corps